craddis1/CosmoWAP/docs/source/surveyparams.rst

 Survey Parameters
 =================

 The ``SurveyParams`` class defines survey-specific parameters for use in CosmoWAP.
+It allows for all survey specfic information to be fed into ``ClassWAP``.
 This module contains predefined parameters for several surveys, as well as functionality to customise specifications and create multi-tracer samples.
-The preset surveys are taken from exisitng literature and used in arxiv:2407.00168 and arxiv:2511.09466
+The preset surveys are taken from exisitng literature and used in the forecasts in arxiv:2407.00168 and arxiv:2511.09466 (See survey details section for more information)

-For new/alterante surveys - one needs to define linear bias model and a luminosity fucntion (/adopt an exisiting one with a given flux/magnitude cut).
+It is simplie to define a new survey - one only needs to define linear bias model and a luminosity fucntion (/adopt an exisiting one with a given flux/magnitude cut or alternateively one can define all biases as a redshift dependent fucntion).
 From this we can compute evolution and magnification biases.
 Second order and PNG scale-dependent biases can then be computed from a given HOD and HMF or can simply be defined as a redshift dependent function.

 Preset Surveys